RedBeardLab/zeeSQL-doc/docs/references.md

 1) 1) "OK"
 ```

-This command created a database backed by a file, in this case `/tmp/foo.sqlite`.
+This command created a database that uses a file as storage support, in this case `/tmp/foo.sqlite`.

-If the file does not exists, it is created.
+If the file does not exist, it is created.

-If the file is already a SQLite database, it get used immediately with all the data already loaded.
+If the file is already an SQLite database, it gets used immediately with all the data already loaded.

-If the file is not a SQLite database, an error is raised.
+If the file is not an SQLite database, an error is raised.

 **See also**:

 1. [SQLite `sqlite3_open_v2`][sqlite3_open]

 ## DEL